How to Make the Pattern for Toe Puffs?

 They will keep the shape of your shoes and will protect your feet.

-Thanks to toe puffs we can make shoes with many different toe shapes.
+Thanks to the toe puffs we can make shoes with many different toe shapes.

 This inner detail forms your shoes and keeps the shape of the shoe last along the entire life of the shoe.

-How We Place The Toe Puffs and Counters
+How We Place The Shoe Toe Puffs and Counters

 Let’s learn the main steps of lasting process to understand how you need to work with stiffeners in shoemaking.